A histogram groups numbers in a data set into ranges.

 The data used in a histogram is continuous data.
 Continuous data is measured whereas discrete

 data, which is used in bar charts, is counted.

-A histogram can show the pattern of P1 incidents logged over a four-week period after a product
+For example, a histogram can show the pattern of P1 incidents logged over a four-week period

-release.
-What you might see is that for the first week after the product was released, P1
+after a product release.
+For the first week after the product was released, P1 incidents are low

-incidents were low because users didn't really understand the product enough to use it.
-In the
+because users do not really understand the product enough to use it.
+In the second week, more

-second week, more users started working with the product and P1 issues increased.
-In the third
+users start working with the product and P1 issues increased.
+In the third week, P1 issues

-week, P1 issues increased even more as more users began working with the product.
-In the fourth
+increase even more as more users began working with the product.
+In the fourth week, P1 issues

 stay the same as the third week.
 The information suggests that it is not necessary to increase

 support staff until the third week after a product is released.